-Employers who maintain higher salary scale amounts than those in the table in Article 6.8 can, against the background of the social context, adjust the salary scales in consultation with the employee representatives after 1 January 2015.
+Employers who maintain higher salary scale amounts than those in the table in Article 6.9 can, against the background of the social context, adjust the salary scales in consultation with the employee representatives.
 If the employee representatives so choose, this consultation can also take place with the trade unions.